-Rich and creamy roasted sweet corn chowder, simmered with sherry (or beer!) chunks of chicken, red bell pepper, potatoes and cheese blended right in!
-Serve with a nice crusty bread loaf for sopping up every last bit!
-For a slow cooker version, try Slow Cooker Cheesy Corn Chowder recipe.
+Rich and creamy roasted sweet corn chowder, simmered with sherry (or beer!) chunks of chicken, red bell pepper, potatoes and cheese, delicious served with a crusty bread loaf for dipping.

 Sweet corn harvest is undoubtedly one of the best times of the year, especially if you live in the Midwest.
 Grilled right on the cob, is one of the best ways to eat it, and this chowder incorporates that.
 The best part about this recipe, is that it calls for corn to be roasted right on the cob, before slicing if off right into the soup, adding a smoky layer of flavor.
 It’s so thick and cheesy–honestly its almost a dip.
 It’s amazing.
 But we put chicken in it, and call it soup so that we can eat it for dinner.

 You’ll want to bake 2-3 chicken breasts first, and toss it in at the end so that it doesn’t become tough.
 You could also opt for a rotisserie chicken, cut into pieces.

 How to make it from scratch